drian320/adkv/README.md

 Bone IDs reference: https://www.unknowncheats.me/wiki/Apex_Legends_Bones_and_Hitboxes

-Game version (Steam & origin): v3.0.2.31
+Game version (Steam & origin): v3.0.1.29

-Updated to work with Apex DX 12

-if you still stuck at :
-- Init with qemu connector...
-- Can't create qemu connector
-- Init with kvm connector...
-- Can't create kvm connector

-I added a script install_memflow.sh to install memflow-kvm & memflow-qemu at https://github.com/albatror/memflow so
+- Working on Windows 10 20H1 (only)
+- Work in BoderLess and FullScreen

+- 1920*1080 (need to be changed manually - search 2560 and/or 1440 in apex_dam.cpp)
+- 2560*1440 (default)

+INSTALL :
  - Download sources from there *.zip or git
  - Extract it
-- Install Cargo & Rust with the famous curl https://sh.rustup.rs -sSf | sh
+ - Install Cargo & Rust with the famous curl https://sh.rustup.rs/ -sSf | sh (dont forget to add your USER)
-- Install memflow with the famous curl --proto '=https' --tlsv1.2 -sSf https://sh.memflow.io | sh
+ - Install memflow with the famous curl --proto '=https' --tlsv1.2 -sSf https://sh.memflow.io/ | sh (dont forget to add your USER)
+ - check https://github.com/memflow/memflow-kvm and/or https://github.com/memflow/memflowup (better) to install memflow-kvm connector.
-- Compile with the build.sh to see if any errors, if errors, fix it/them then redo build.
+ - Compile with the build.sh to see if any errors.
-- When build is ok without errors, Download from https://github.com/albatror/memflow/blob/main/install_memflow.sh
+ - When build is ok without errors, start Overlay (obfuscated) then Client (obfuscated)
-- Make the script executable, Edit it, Read and Save.
-- Run it.
-You will see if its OK in the console :) then you will see in /apex_dma/memflow_lib/ 2 new folders :
-    * memflow-kvm
-    * memflow-qemu
-- Go back to rebuild the complete sources.

-(DONT FORGET TO UPDATE WITH YOUR PATH IF NEEDED IN THE SCRIPT AT # Export PATH & # Define variables)

-- Working on Windows 10 20H1 (only)

-- 1920/1080 (need to be changed manually)
-- 2560/1440 (default)
+ - On the Linux console (host) start the server by : sudo ./apex_dma

 VISUALS :
  - ESP Box, XP Level, Line, Name, Distance
  - ESP Seer Health and Shield